rohan-v8rma/Tech-Tips/Networking/README.md

 - Providing public access to a game server
 - Accessing your computers/network remotely

-# How are Web Server IP Addresses and Domain Names linked? : Introduction to DN
+# How are Web Server IP Addresses and Domain Names linked? : Introduction to DNS

+TODO

 # Types of Networks